UW-POLS503/2015/pages/index.md

 <!-- Begin from Chris Adolph syllabus -->

-Course evaluation will be based on problem sets (given weekly or biweekly) and a final paper (due TBD).
+Course evaluation is based on

+1. Problem sets assigned weekly or monthly
+-

 You may discuss the problem sets with other students (and should note any such collaborators on your write-up), but the computer code, results, and write-up must be your own.
 The final paper should be a 15--20 page report on an original quantitative analysis or replication-and-extension of a published article.
 Students may work in pairs on the final paper with instructor permission.